andresgalante/andresgalante.github.io/_posts/2015-02-02-onboarding-is-like-parent.markdown

 Children and users need care, patience, attention, love and guidance.
 It is our job to provide that.
 Nobody really teaches us how to be parents and we don't have second chances.
 We just do our best and, of course, we fail.
 Luckily for our users, UX designers are very well prepared.
 We get many second chances, we can test, learn and iterate.

 At Red Hat our users are usually developers.
 They are hackers who are always looking for ways to alter their surroundings to find methods to increases productivity and efficiency.
-They are just fantastic, in my opinion the best kind of users to work with. *This might sound exaggerated adulation, truth is I really do enjoy working with developers.*
+They are just fantastic, in my opinion the best kind of users to work with.

 ##Aerogear Unified Push Console